sawankumar/Google-Drive-Index-X/README.md

 ````
 ## Second Domain Systems

-* set second_domain_for_dl to `true` first.
+* Set second_domain_for_dl to `true` first.
-* set downloaddomain to ur new index you're going to make below.
+* Set downloaddomain to ur new index you're going to make below.
-* then make separate index on different cloudflare account with worker-beta-second-domain.js code.
+* Then make separate index on different cloudflare account with worker-beta-second-domain.js code.
-* change only refresh_token or SA and Drive IDs, don't touch anything else.
+* Change only refresh_token or SA and Drive IDs, don't touch anything else.
 * It's done.

 ## Themes